neurorestore/Augur/README.md

 Augur has correctly recovered the simulated perturbation intensities.

 Running this example on a MacBook takes between 3 and 4 minutes.
-However, analyzing >20 real single-cell RNA-seq dataset, we found Augur takes a median of ~45 minutes.
+However, analyzing >20 real single-cell RNA-seq datasets, we found Augur takes a median of ~45 minutes.
 In general, runtime scales close to linearly with the number of cell _types_.
 By default, Augur runs on four cores, with each cell type analyzed on a different core.
 To change the number of cores, use the `n_threads` argument.